 2.75% thereafter

-All other actuarial assumptions used in the June 30, 2015, valuation were based on the results of an actuarial experience study for the fiscal years 1997 to 2011, including updates to salary increase, mortality and retirement rates.
+All other actuarial assumptions used in the June 30, 2017, valuation were based on the results of an actuarial experience study issued in December 2017.
 The Experience Study report can be obtained at CalPERS' website under Forms and Publications.